This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cream butter, vanilla and sugar until very light and fluffy, about 7-8 minutes.
-Add eggs one at a time and beat to combine.
+- With a hand or stand mixer, cream butter, sugar, and vanilla until very light and fluffy, about 7-8 minutes.
+Add eggs one at a time and beat to combine after each addition.

 - Combine flour and salt.
-Add flour mixture a little bit at a time, beating just until combined.
+Add the flour mixture a little bit at a time to the butter mixture, beating just until combined after each addition.

 Nutrition Information